-The force between two magnetic moments can be approximated as F = C5 m1 m2/z where z is the distance between the magnetic moments.
-Combining these formulae, one gets F = C6 V B dz/dt w r/ζ ∫0l grad(B(z'))/z' dz'.
+The force between two magnetic moments can be approximated as F = C5 m1 m2/z4 where z is the distance between the magnetic moments.
+Combining these formulae, one gets F = C6 ∨ B dz/dt w r/ζ ∫0^l grad(B(z'))/z'4 dz'.
 (1) Here, dz/dt is the magnet's vertical velocity, which can be considered constants when the equilibrium is reached.
-From this equation an estimate for the terminal velocity can be obtained: 19 Numerical model If the quantitative model cannot be solved analytically, a numerical simulation can be used instead.
+From this equation an estimate for the terminal velocity can be obtained: v{z0} = C7 m g ζ/(V B w r ∫0^l grad(B(z'))/z'4 dz').
+With suitable approximations the integral can maybe be calculated.
+We only considered here the falling time.
+Due to the unstable equilibrium created by the currents below the magnet, precession of the magnet occurs.
+This is an advanced phenomenon that can be studied in a similar way as the falling itself.
+However, we are not considering it in this example.
+19 Numerical model If the quantitative model cannot be solved analytically, a numerical simulation can be used instead.
 Slicing the pipe into various slices one can obtain a reasonable prediction for the current in each slice and the force due to the current.
 Then a numerical calculation can show the result either for the terminal velocity or for the falling time.
 The n the o art of a scientific approach is to compare the prediction of the model with xperiment.
 This is also the most important part of the research part of the 20 Predictions Qualitative: If we make a slit in the pipe, the falling time will decrease.
 If we replace the pipe with a coil, the falling time will be the same as for free fall.
 The stronger the magnet (with same mass) the longer the falling time.
 The larger the conductivity of the pipe, the longer the falling time.
 The thicker the pipe, the longer the falling time. the larger the mass of the magnet (at same magnetic field), the shorter the falling time.
 Quantitative: The quantitative model gives equation (1) above.
-Values of many quantities can be predicted using this equation: the falling time, the terminal velocity, the graph of velocity vs, position, the dependence of all these on all parameters in the equation.
+Values of many quantities can be predicted using this equation (1) above. values of the terminal velocity, the graph of velocity vs, position, the dependence of all these on all parameters in the equation.
 The prediction should predict the values that were measured experimentally.